 While we would love to open our doors to all guests and all parents who would like to come to school when it's in session, the reality is IC delivers a well-rounded, pre-planned curriculum that requires students' continuous attention and engagement.
 Parents in the building can disrupt the learning and may cause distress to the other children whose parents cannot come to school.
-With that in mind, parents are asked to visit classrooms only when they have been invited to, and to wait in the designated areas.
-Any other visits that are student related during the day, like early pick-up, items drop offs etc., must go through the office.
+With that in mind, parents are asked to visit classrooms only when they have been invited to.
+Any other visits that are student-related during the day, like early pick-up, items drop-offs etc., must go through the office.